 Get crafty and sew up the most adorable gift bags ever!
 These gift bags are made out of felt along with some cotton fabric and wired ribbon to make the bag handles.
 They are a great size for small presents and gifts at 5’’ tall and 6’’wide (not including the handles).
 This blog tutorial includes free PDF templates for all of the pieces.
-I’m also sharing a .SVG file for Cricut and Silhouette users.

 This blog post has been converted to an optional PDF that’s optimized for printing.
 Find it here.
 The free sewing tutorial in the blog post below is totally free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
 The Optimized for Printing PDF download for $2 is totally optional.

 I must admit that my favorite part of this project is the elf shoes.
 They make me swoon!

 My other favorite part is the way that the ‘suspenders’ cross in the back.
 So cute!
 I used 1 1/2’’ wired ribbon for the handles so they stand up like this.
 If you want to get the same ribbon I used, here is the sparkly red and white striped ribbon and here is the black and white gingham ribbon.

 The felt that I used for this project is a mixture of wool blend craft felt and acrylic craft felt.
 I dug through my stash and used whatever colors were right.
 The red felt is wool blend felt from Joanns and the green felt is acrylic felt from Amazon.
 Wool blend felt costs more, of course, and feels nicer, but I don’t think most people will notice a difference.

 Some readers have asked if they could use Kraft-Tex for the body of this bag and I think that’s a really cute choice too.
 It simply costs more and that’s why I used felt.
 If you have any other questions please leave them below and I’ll do my best to answer.

 1/4 yard acrylic or wool craft felt for the bag